 Search Menu

-“Though pistachios are not in themselves toxic to dogs, there are concerns with dogs eating large amounts of pistachios,” advises Dr. Jerry Klein, Chief Veterinary Officer for the AKC.
+“Though pistachios are not in themselves toxic to dogs, there are concerns with dogs eating large amounts of pistachios,” advises Dr. Jerry Klein, Chief Veterinarian for the AKC.
 For your dog’s safety, it’s best to avoid feeding them pistachios.
-Pistachios can upset your dog’s stomach; when consumed in large quantities, pistachios can make them sick.
+Pistachios can upset your dog’s stomach, and when consumed in large quantities, pistachios can pose several health risks:

-If your dog tries to swallow these nuts or their shells, they could become choking hazards and get lodged in your pet’s throat.
+If your dog tries to swallow pistachios or their shells, they could become choking hazards and get lodged in your pet’s throat.
 If you’re eating nuts, be sure to properly dispose of the shells in a trashcan or compost bin that your dog can’t access.

 Pancreatitis Risk

 Pistachios’ high fat content makes them dangerous for dogs.
 “The nut is high in fat, salt, and could cause gastrointestinal issues in some dogs,” explains Dr. Klein.
-Consumption of fatty, salty snacks can lead to the development of pancreatitis.
+Consumption of fatty, salty snacks can lead to pancreatitis in dogs.

 Symptoms to watch for include diarrhea, vomiting, and loss of appetite.
 Pancreatitis is a serious condition and can progress quickly.
 If your dog seems lethargic or has any gastrointestinal upset after eating pistachios, consult a veterinarian immediately.